jambuur/APEDSK99/README.md

 4. executes the command including updating the relevant FD1771 and CRU "registers"
 5. executes the opposite of steps 3, 2 and 1

-Memory decoding and interrupt generation is done through a 16V8 GAL.
-It was my first experience with these magic devices and needless to say I am hooked (yes I know they are sort of obsolete).

 ### *APEDSK99 Construction*

 Putting the APEDSK99 shield together is straightforward.